Fueling the Fighter: A Complete Guide to Boxing Nutrition & Recovery

 When you eat matters almost as much as what you eat.
 Proper timing can maximize your performance and recovery.

-• Avoid high‑fat meals right before; they slow digestion.
+• Avoid heavy/fatty meals directly before training—they slow digestion.

-• Within 45 min, aim for a 3:1 carb‑to‑protein ratio to replenish glycogen and initiate muscle repair.
+• Aim for ~3:1 carbs:protein to replenish glycogen and kick-start repair.

 Get complete pre/post-workout meal plans in: Fueling Your Fight: Basic Nutrition Principles